top of page

 The Denali Effect is not about fixing grief or finding answers.
 It’s about support, steadiness, and shared presence... the kind that allows reflection to unfold without force.
 Whether that presence comes from a trusted animal, a close friend, a community, or a facilitated space, being witnessed changes how we carry pain.

-This approach invites people to consider who or what has helped them feel accompanied through change — and how that presence can be honoured and shared.
+In this work, nature becomes the setting, a place where movement, stillness, and companionship make room for perspective, meaning, and growth.
+This approach invites people to consider who or what has helped them feel accompanied through change, and how that presence can be honoured and shared.

 What this work offers

-Depending on the setting, sessions may include:
+Depending on the setting, these sessions may include:

-• Story-driven talks grounded in real experience
+• Story-driven talks grounded in real experience and real-world application

-• Visual storytelling using nature-based imagery
+• Visual storytelling using nature-based imagery to support perspective and integration

-• Guided reflection and facilitated discussion (adapted for professional and organizational settings)
+• Guided reflection and facilitated discussion, adapted for professional and organizational settings

-• Writing prompts or take-home materials
+• Writing prompts or take-home materials to support continued reflection and application

-At the heart of each session is the understanding that support matters, and that meaningful conversations happen best when people feel accompanied rather than examined.
+At the heart of each session is the understanding that support matters, and that meaningful conversations

 Formats